Post Actions

 Simple Collect Action

-The SimpleCollectAction allows an user to collect an ERC-721 NFT from a given Post.
+The SimpleCollectAction allows a user to collect an ERC-721 NFT from a given post.

 The NFT collection is eagerly deployed when the Post is created.